Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Leading.

-I wish you all success
+I wish you all success,

 Think, think, don't yawn,

-Quickly count everything in your mind!
+Quickly calculate everything in your head!

-Now let's get to know the teams.
+– Now let’s get acquainted with the teams.

 (Captains present the name, motto, exchange comic gifts.)